-example, with the European Union treaties, which have their own system of enforcement.
-R12 Under the dispute settlement system of the W.T.O., the prior authorization of the Dispute Settlement Body is required before a Member can suspend concessions or other obligations under the W.T.O. agreements in response to a failure of another Member to comply with recommendations and rulings of a W.T.O. panel or the Appellate Body.
-R13 Pursuant to article 23 of the W.T.O.
-Dispute Settlement Understanding (DSU), Members seeking "the redress of a violation of obligations or other nullification or impairment of benefits" under the W.T.O. agreements, "shall have recourse to, and abide by" the DSU rules and procedures.
-This has been construed both as an "exclusive dispute resolution clause" and as a clause preventing W.T.O. members from unilaterally resolving their disputes in respect of W.T.O. rights and obligations".
-R14 To the extent that derogation clauses or other treaty provisions (e.g. those prohibiting reservations) are properly interpreted as indicating that the treaty provisions are "intransgressible", R15 they may entail the exclusion of countermeasures.
+States may agree between themselves on other rules of international law which may not be the subject of countermeasures, whether or not they are regarded as peremptory norms under general international law.
+This possibility is covered by the lex specialis provision in article 55 rather than by the exclusion of countermeasures under article 50, paragraph 1 (d).
+In particular, a bilateral or multilateral treaty might renounce the possibility of countermeasures being taken for its breach, or in relation to its subject matter.
+This is the case, for example, with the European Union treaties, which have their own system of enforcement.
+769 Under the dispute settlement system of WTO, the prior authorization of the Dispute Settlement Body is required before a member can suspend concessions or other obligations under the WTO agreements in response to a failure of another member to comply with recommendations and rulings of a WTO panel or the Appellate Body.770 Pursuant to article 23 of the WTO Dispute Settlement Understanding (DSU), members seeking "the redress of a violation of obligations or other nullification or impairment of benefits" under the WTO agreements, "shall have recourse to, and abide by" the DSU rules and procedures.
+This has been construed both as an "exclusive dispute resolution clause" and as a clause "preventing WTO members from unilaterally resolving their disputes in respect of WTO rights and obligations".
+771 To the extent that derogation clauses or other treaty provisions (e.g. those prohibiting reservations) are properly interpreted as indicating that the treaty provisions are "intransgressible",772 they may entail the exclusion of countermeasures.

-- (11) In addition to the substantive limitations on the taking of countermeasures in paragraph 1 of article 50, paragraph 2 provides that countermeasures may not be taken with respect to two categories of obligations, viz. certain obligations under dispute settlement procedures applicable between it and the responsible State, and obligations with respect to diplomatic and consular inviolability.
-The justification in each case concerns not so much the substantive character of the obligation but its function in relation to the resolution of the dispute between the parties which has given rise to the threat or use of countermeasures. - (12) The first of these, contained in paragraph (2) (a), applies to "any applicable dispute settlement procedure applicable" between the injured State and the responsible State.
+(11) In addition to the substantive limitations on the taking of countermeasures in paragraph 1 of article 50, paragraph 2 provides that countermeasures may not be taken with respect to two categories of obligations, viz. certain obligations under dispute settlement procedures applicable between it and the responsible State, and obligations with respect to diplomatic and consular inviolability.
+The justification in each case concerns not so much the substantive character of the obligation but its function in relation to the resolution of the dispute between the parties which has given rise to the threat or use of countermeasures.

+- (12) The first of these, contained in paragraph 2 (a), applies to "any dispute settlement procedure applicable" between the injured State and the responsible State.
 This phrase refers only to dispute settlement procedures that are related to the dispute in question and not to other unrelated issues between the States concerned.
 For this purpose the dispute should be considered as encompassing both the initial dispute over the internationally wrongful act and the question of the legitimacy of the countermeasure(s) taken in response. - (13) It is a well-established principle that dispute settlement provisions must be upheld notwithstanding that they are contained in a treaty which is at the heart of the dispute and the continued validity or effect of which is challenged.
-As the International Court said in Appeal Relating to the Jurisdiction of the ICAO Council...
+As ICJ said in Appeal Relating to the Jurisdiction of the ICAO Council:

-"Nor in any case could a merely unilateral suspension per se render jurisdictional clauses inoperative, since one of their purposes might be, precisely, to enable the validity of the suspension to be tested."816
+Nor in any case could a merely unilateral suspension per se render jurisdictional clauses inoperative, since one of their purposes might be, precisely, to enable the validity of the suspension to be tested.773